billster45/ScienceCritAI/README.md

 ---

 ### [Paper Review: The Impact of Large Language Models on Scientific Writing: Evidence from a Large-Scale Analysis of PubMed Abstracts](https://billster45.github.io/ScienceCritAI/LLM_delve_20240812_144249.html)
-**Why read this:** This paper is worth reading as it provides a comprehensive analysis of the impact of Large Language Models (LLMs) on scientific writing, revealing significant changes in vocabulary usage within PubMed abstracts.
-The findings indicate that LLMs have influenced writing styles across various disciplines, suggesting a transformative effect on how scientific communication is evolving in the digital age.
+**Why read this:** This paper is worth reading as it provides a comprehensive analysis of the impact of Large Language Models (LLMs) on scientific writing, revealing that at least 10% of PubMed abstracts in 2024 were likely influenced by LLMs.
+The study's innovative methodology highlights significant changes in vocabulary usage, particularly an increase in stylistic words, suggesting a transformative effect of LLMs on the writing style within scientific literature.

 **Date:** 2024-08-12

 ---

-*Last updated: 2025-10-11 07:17:43 UTC*
+*Last updated: 2025-10-24 19:05:50 UTC*

-*Total papers: 137*
+*Total papers: 138*